palmagro/ggq/README.md

 # Multi-Relational Decision Tree Learning

-Building model, notice that the target field should be present in every node in the training set...
+Now, we demonstrate the power of the **PQG-ID3** library.
+First, we build a model, notice that the target field should be present in every node in the training set...

 ```python